a-einstein/PortableShop/docs/MAUI/README.md

 ## PortableShop - MAUI

 #### Summary
 Working portable application for test and demo purpose.
 It simulates limited shopping capabilities based on the Microsoft AdventureWorks database.
+This project is the active continuation from Xamarin Forms.
+Its version will continue from 2.0.

 #### Purpose
 * Explore various techniques based on MAUI, XAML and C#.